saltyorg/docs/docs/sandbox/apps/tqm.md

 [tqm](https://github.com/l3uddz/tqm){: target=_blank rel="noopener noreferrer" } is a CLI tool to manage your torrent client queues.
 Primary focus is on removing torrents that meet specific criteria.

-- Duplicates can be either in bulk (automatic) or one-by-one (interactively).
+- The tqm binary is downloaded and a service and timer file created when the config is identified.

 !!!
 Note
-      📢 You will need to have a `config.yaml` in place for the role to run successfully.
-[Here](https://github.com/l3uddz/tqm#plex) is an example config you can grab and fill in with your own details.
+      📢 You will need to have `config.yaml` in place (`/opt/tqm/`) for the role to run successfully.
+[Here](https://github.com/l3uddz/tqm#example-configuration) is an example config you can grab and fill in with your own details.

 | Details     |             |             |
 |-------------|-------------|-------------|